 We use only environmentally friendly cleaning products and re-cycled toilet rolls and all our waste is separated and the vast majority recycled.
 Our food waste is all composted.

-Our company car is the most fuel efficient available (achieving an average 79 miles per gallon) and will shortly be running on bio-fuel made from waste cooking oil from the kitchen.
+Our company car is the most fuel efficient available (achieving an average 79 miles per gallon) and is now running on bio-fuel made from waste cooking oil from the kitchen.

 Even our IT infrastructure has been designed to minimise energy use by using ‘thin clients’ rather than traditional PCs.